ezbot-ai/docs/docs/02-introduction/06-how-it-works.md

 # How ezbot Works

 ezbot is an artificial intelligence system that watches over your website.
 When a user uses your website or app, ezbot watches them and learns from their behavior.
-The next time a similar user uses your website or app, ezbot uses what it learned to deliver an experience that is more likely to lead to a successful outcome.
-Over time, ezbot learns what works best for different types of users and serves them the optimal experience.
+The next time a similar user visits, ezbot uses this knowledge to deliver an experience more likely to lead to a successful outcome.
+Over time, ezbot optimizes the experience for different types of users.

 <details>
 <summary>**Example: Users Have Different Preferences Based On Weather**</summary>